 John Dewey and Moral Imagination: Pragmatism in Ethics (Indiana University Press, 2003); winner of a 2005 Choice “Outstanding Academic Title” award.
 Also in Chinese translation with Peking University Press, American Pragmatism Study Series (2009)

-“Dewey’s Pragmatic Pluralism in Ethics: Independent Factors in Morals,” in Oxford Handbook of Dewey (Oxford University Press, forthcoming 2017), in preparation.
+“Dewey’s Pragmatic Pluralism in Ethics: Independent Factors in Morals,” in Oxford Handbook of Dewey (Oxford University Press, forthcoming 2018).

 “Introduction,” in Oxford Handbook of Dewey, ed.
-Steven Fesmire (Oxford University Press, forthcoming 2017), in preparation.
+Steven Fesmire (Oxford University Press, forthcoming 2018).

-“Educational Values: Schools as Cultures of Imagination, Growth, and Fulfillment,” in Cambridge Handbook to Democracy and Education, ed.
-Leonard Waks and Andrea English (Cambridge University Press, forthcoming 2017).
+“Educational Values: Schools as Cultures of Imagination, Growth, and Fulfillment,” in John Dewey’s Democracy and Education: A Centennial Handbook, ed.
+Leonard Waks and Andrea English (Cambridge University Press, May 2017).

 “Useful for What?
 Dewey’s Call to Humanize Techno-Industrial Civilization,” Pragmatism Today: The Journal of the Central-European Pragmatist Forum, Vol. 7, no. 1 (2016), 11-19.